sauricat/flakes/README.md

 - Main entry: `flake.nix`, which includes all the repositories I take advantage of, and all basic configuration of my devices (and a liveCD).

-- Directory `dlpt`, `dvm`: These are my 2 devices, virtual and physical.
+- Directory `hosts`: Device-specific configuration.

 - Directory `home`: Configurations concerning [Home Manager](https://github.com/nix-community/home-manager), a necessary suite for NixOS newcomers (just as me owo) to manage their home directory.